-In modern Paganism and Wicca, there are far more people who practice as solitaries than there are people who have joined covens or established traditions.
+In many modern Pagan belief systems, there are far more people who practice as solitaries than there are people who have joined covens or established traditions.
 Why is this?
 It's partly because most people who want to learn about Paganism develop the interest long before they meet a coven or trad that they're interested in joining.
 It's also because even if you decide you want to be part of a coven or group, it's not always easy to find one.
 Wiccan covens and Pagan groups don't exactly have a listing in the Yellow Pages, so you may have five covens right up the street from you, and you'd never know it.

 Certainly, practicing as a solitary can have its rewards.
 After all, you can make your own guidelines and follow your own set of ethics.
 Worship can be done at your convenience, rather than according to a schedule dictated by others.
 As a solitary, you're really under no obligation to anyone but yourself and your gods.
 Many people spend their entire lives practicing as solitaries, and never feel a need to join a coven or group.

 Occasionally, you may find some drawbacks to practicing as a solitary Pagan or Wiccan.
 You might sometimes feel alone, like you have no one to network with or share ideas with.
 You may at some point feel like you've stagnated -- it's hard to figure out what the next step is if you don't have someone to compare notes.
 Sometimes, it's nice to just get feedback from like-minded people -- someone who can help you when you're wondering about what to do.

 If you've decided to practice as a solitary -- either temporarily, or in the long-term -- here are some tips on how to have a successful experience:

 - Try to establish a daily routine.
 It's easy to let your studies go by the wayside if you're all by yourself, so establishing a daily routine will help you keep on task.
 Whether your routine includes meditation, reading, ritual work, or whatever, try to do something each day that helps you work towards achieving your spiritual studies.